-Class-wise tail accuracy refers to the huge accuracy loss of some semantic classes in the scene understanding DL inference tasks (e.g., segmentation and detection) on degraded data.
+Class-wise tail accuracy refers to the huge accuracy loss of some semantic classes in the scene understanding DL inference tasks for scene understanding (e.g., semantic segmentation and object detection) on degraded data.

-Let us start with an example: under bandwidth constraints, the edge device (e.g., an autonomous delivery robot) sends downsampled 512×256 frames (from Cityscapes [24] validation set) to the cloud for semantic segmentation inference.
-Before inference, to fit the input resolution of the DL model, frames are upsampled to the original 2048×1024 resolution by (i) Bilinear algorithm and (ii) the state-of-the-art SR model [26].
-Bilinear algorithm is the default upsampling method in major ML frameworks (e.g., TensorFlow and PyTorch).
-SR proves useful in video systems [25], [27], [28].
+Let us illustrate class-wise tail accuracy with an example: under bandwidth constraints, the edge device (e.g., an autonomous delivery robot) sends downsampled 512×256 frames (from Cityscapes [27] validation set) to the cloud for semantic segmentation inference.
+Before inference, to fit the input resolution of the DL model, frames are upsampled to the original 2048×1024 resolution by (i) Bilinear algorithm and (ii) the state-of-the-art SR model [29].
+Bilinear algorithm is the default upsampling method in major ML frameworks (e.g., TensorFlow and PyTorch [30]).
+SR proves useful in video systems [28], [31], [32].
 In Figure 1, the class-wise accuracy is normalized to the fraction of the inference accuracy on original high-resolution frames, because we want to compare the accuracy loss caused by data degradation.